Sam-Varghese/Notes/Networking/Networking_Notes.md

 <hr>

 * All the data being transferref over the network must pass through each workstation on the network , which can make it slower than a star topology.
+* The entire network will be impacted if one workstation shuts down.